MrRustenLine/ReleaseRetention/README.md

 ### Physical architecture
 ![Architecture var 1](https://github.com/MrRustenLine/ReleaseRetention/blob/b1473b5444689b5dbfa032f1cce284b73a2edccf/Release%20Retention%20API%20physical%20architecture%20-%20Clean%20Architecture.png)

-The physical architecture implements the Clean Architecture pattern whose main precepts are as follows:
-"The overriding rule that makes this architecture work is The Dependency Rule.
+The physical architecture implements the Clean Architecture pattern whose "...overriding rule that makes this architecture work is The Dependency Rule.
 This rule says that source code dependencies can only point inwards.
 Nothing in an inner circle can know anything at all about something in an outer circle."